 Registering your business for tax

-You need to consider your tax requirements and register your business with the Australian Taxation Office (ATO).
+You need to consider your tax requirements and register your business with the Business Registration Service or the Australian Taxation Office (ATO).
 Which taxes you pay will depend on the type of business you run and the number of employees you have.

 Australian business number (ABN)